List of The Grudge characters: Maria Kirk

 Maria Kirk (portrayed by Rosa Blasi) is the wife of Peter Kirk.
 After waking up one morning, she witnesses her husband's suicide.
 Maria was later questioned by Karen regarding her husband before his death.
 She was also unaware of Kayako's love/obsession for Peter but is yet untouched by the curse as she has not entered the house herself.

+Maria is very loosely based on Manami Kobayashi from Ju-On: The Curse, though unlike Manami, she is not pregnant nor is she murdered by Takeo.